How A1C Tests Play a Big Part in Spotting Diabetes

 Figuring Out Where You Can Get Yours Checked

-Wondering how to get your hands on that little checkup tool everyone’s been talking about?
+Wondering how to get your hands on that little checkup tool everyone’s talking about?
 You’ve got options, friend.
-The usual route is swinging by your doctor’s office for a quick lab visit.
-But if you’re more the stay-at-home type, there are kits you can use right in your own space—easy as pie.
-Just one heads-up: it’s a good idea to loop in your provider beforehand to make sure you’re reading everything right.
-And don’t worry too much about the cost—most insurance plans have your back when it comes to covering it.
+One route is visiting your doctor’s office for a quick lab visit.
+If you prefer staying at home, there are kits you can use right in your own space—easy as pie.
+Just a heads-up: it’s smart to check in with your provider beforehand to make sure readings are interpreted correctly.
+And don’t stress too much about cost—most insurance plans help cover it.

 How Much You’ll Pay to Check Yours